Gustavo-Kuze/SharpAreaPicker/README.md

     */
 }
  ```
+ Note: By passing the caller form to the screenshot function, It will be automatically minimized when the snipping dialog comes up.

 ## How the user is supposed to use It
 The dialog lacks on instructions, but It's really simple to understand.
 The AreaPicker dialog is a resizable Form, without a ControlBox (3 common buttons of the top right), that can be dragged with the mouse.
 It has a context menu that You can bring up by right clicking the dialog, with two items: Capture, which will close the dialog and return the screenshot, and cancel, which will close the form and return null.